-When internationalizing, firms are faced with several challenging and critical decisions such as where and how much to invest and how to organize and govern the foreign venture for maximizing benefits and minimizing risks and losses (Dunning & Lundan, 2008; Marano, Arregle, Hitt, Spadafora, & van Essen, 2016).
-Theories of internationalization that have tried to explain these processes and strategies have been at the core of the field of international business (Andersen, 1993; Johanson & Vahlne, 1977; Vernon, 1979).
-The fact that multinational corporations (MNCs) are operating across national borders makes them different from domestic firms not only in degree but also in kind, as it brings forth unique challenges and opportunities that need to be considered in managing these firms (Bartlett & Ghoshal, 1998; Hymer, 1976; Johanson & Vahlne, 1977; Westney & Zaheer, 2009).
-Central to this argument is the complex embeddedness of MNCs in multiple and different social contexts, which is mirrored in similarly complex management solutions (Kostova, Roth, & Dacin 2008; Kostova & Zaheer, 1999).
+When internationalizing, firms are faced with several critical decisions such as where and how much to invest and how to organize and govern the foreign venture for maximizing benefits and minimizing risks and losses (Dunning & Lundan, 2008; Marano, Arregle, Hitt, Spadafora, & van Essen, 2016).
+Theories of internationalization explaining these processes and strategies have been at the core of the field of international business (Andersen, 1993; Johanson & Vahlne, 1977; Vernon, 1979).
+Central to this research is the proposition that due to the cross-border condition, multinational companies (MNCs) are different from domestic firms not only in degree but also in kind as they are simultaneously embedded in multiple and diverse social contexts.
+This uniquely affects their strategies and organization and creates distinct challenges and opportunities that need to be carefully managed (Bartlett & Ghoshal, 1998; Hymer, 1976; Johanson & Vahlne, 1977; Kostova, Roth, & Dacin 2008; Kostova & Zaheer, 1999; Westney & Zaheer, 2009).

-In their quest for understanding the essence of the cross-border condition and its impact on MNCs, international business scholars have introduced the concept of "distance" (i.e., difference between countries) and have applied it to theorize and empirically study a wide range of topics.
-Extant literature suggests that distance affects various organizational processes and outcomes in MNCs including location choices, entry mode, standardization of practices, transfer of knowledge, performance, and others (Johanson & Vahlne, 1977; Kogut & Singh, 1988; Kostova, 1999; Kostova & Zaheer, 1999; Tihanyi, Griffith, & Russell, 2005; Xu & Shenkar, 2002).
-The centrality of this condition to MNCs has led some to conclude that "essentially, international management is management of distance" (Zaheer, Schomaker, & Nachum, 2012: p.
+To better understand the essence and the impact of the cross-border condition, international business scholars have introduced the concept of "distance" (i.e., difference between countries) and have applied it to a wide range of topics.
+Distance has been found to affect various organizational processes and outcomes in MNCs including location choices, entry mode, standardization of practices, transfer of knowledge, performance, and others (Johanson & Vahlne, 1977; Kogut & Singh, 1988; Kostova, 1999; Kostova & Zaheer, 1999; Tihanyi, Griffith, & Russell, 2005; Xu & Shenkar, 2002).
+The centrality of this condition has led some to conclude that "essentially, international management is management of distance" (Zaheer, Schomaker, & Nachum, 2012: p.
 19; italics in original).

-Reflecting the different domains of contexts, scholars have studied different types of distance including geographic (e.g., Eden & Miller, 2004), economic, administrative (e.g., Ghemawat, 2001), institutional (e.g., Kostova, 1996; 1997; Kostova & Roth, 2002), linguistic (e.g., Dow & Karunaratna, 2006), or combinations of the above (Beugelsdijk, Nell & Ambos, 2017).
-Despite such proliferation, cultural distance, i.e., the difference in cultural values between two countries, remains the most widely used type of distance in the field of international business (Beugelsdijk & Mudambi, 2013; Shenkar, Luo, Yeheskel, 2008; Tihanyi et al., 2005).
-Cultural values are at the core of individual and firm behavior and shape distinct country-level organizational arrangements and patterns of behavior (Hofstede, 2001; House et al., 2004; Kirkman, Lowe & Gibson, 2006; Schwartz, 1994), which are considered essential for the study of many management outcomes.
-Cultural distance has been often measured with the index developed by Kogut and Singh (1988) as the statistical distance between national cultural values (usually based on Hofstede's 1980 framework).
-Although a number of scholars have criticized the literature on cultural distance with regard to both conceptual and empirical issues (most notably, Shenkar, 2001), this construct continues to be widely used as evidenced by the more than 5,000 citations of Kogut and Singh's original article, which is among the most cited in the field of management (Harzing & Pudelko, 2016).
+Reflecting the different domains of contexts, scholars have studied different types of distance including geographic (e.g., Eden & Miller, 2004), economic, administrative (e.g., Ghemawat, 2001), institutional (e.g., Kostova, 1996; 1997; Kostova & Roth, 2002), linguistic (e.g., Dow & Karunaratna, 2006), or combinations of the above (e.g. Beugelsdijk, Nell & Ambos, 2017).
+Despite such proliferation, cultural distance, i.e., the difference in cultural values between two countries, remains the most widely used type of distance in international business (Beugelsdijk & Mudambi, 2013; Shenkar, Luo, Yeheskel, 2008; Tihanyi et al., 2005), perhaps owing to the centrality of cultural values in shaping individual and organizational behaviors (Hofstede, 2001; House et al., 2004; Kirkman, Lowe & Gibson, 2006; Schwartz, 1994).
+Despite serious critique on both conceptual and methodological grounds (most notably, Shenkar, 2001), the construct of cultural distance continues to be widely used.
+With over 5,000 citations, the original article that introduced cultural distance and provided a measurement instrument for it - the so called Kogut and Singh cultural distance index (Kogut & Singh, 1988) is among the most cited papers in management, (Harzing & Pudelko, 2016).
+In fact, in a review of Hofstede based research, Kirkman et al. (2006) concluded that "most research examined the impact of cultural distance on organizational and country level outcomes" (p.
+299).
+Similarly, Lopez-Duarte, Vidal-Suarez and Gonzalez-Diaz (2016) found that more than 80% of the articles on culture and firm internationalization focused on cultural distance.